DPT-RP1/DigitalPaperApp/README.md

 Usage: dpt COMMAND [PARAMETERS] [OPTIONS]

 Options that can be passed to every commands, but aren't mandatory to find the device:
   -addr=IP_ADDR                                               ip address of the DPT -serial=SERIAL                                              serial code of the device

 Available commands:
   register                                                    Starts the pairing process with the Digital Paper ping                                                        Tests the connection with the Digital Paper sync [local-sync-folder] [-dryrun]                          Synchronizes a local folder with the Digital paper.
-If no folder is given, it will use the one passed previously list-documents                          Lists all documents document-info                           Prints all documents and their attributes, raw upload local-file [remote-file]         Sends a local file to the Digital Paper download                                Downloads a remote file locally move source target                      Moves a document on the device copy source target                      Copies a document on the device new-folder remote-folder                Creates a new folder on the device delete-folder remote-file               Remove a folder on the device delete remote-file                      Deletes a file on the device print local-file                        Sends a pdf to the Digital Paper, and opens it immediately watch-print local-folder                Watches a folder, and print pdfs on creation/modification in this folder screenshot png-file                     Takes a PNG screenshot and stores it locally whiteboard                              Shows a landscape half-scale projection of the digital paper, refreshed every second whiteboard-html                         Opens a distribution server with /frontend path feeding the images from the Digital Paper dialog title content button             Prints a dialog on the Digital Paper get-owner                               Displays the owner's name set-owner owner-name                    Sets the owner's name wifi-list                               Lists all wifi configured on the device wifi-scan                               Scans all wifi hotspot available around the device wifi-add                                Adds a wifi hotspot (obsolete since the latest firmware) wifi-del                                Deletes a wifi hotspot (obsolete since the latest firmware) wifi                                    Displays the current wifi configured wifi-enable                             Enables the wifi network device wifi-disable                            Disables the wifi network device battery                                 Shows the battery status informations storage                                 Shows the storage status informations check-firmware                          Check if a new firmware version has been published update-firmware [-force] [-dryrun]      Check for update and update the firmware if needed.
+If no folder is given, it will use the one passed previously list-documents                                              Lists all documents document-info                                               Prints all documents and their attributes, raw upload local-file [remote-file]                             Sends a local file to the Digital Paper download                                                    Downloads a remote file locally move source target                                          Moves a document on the device copy source target                                          Copies a document on the device new-folder remote-folder                                    Creates a new folder on the device delete-folder remote-file                                   Remove a folder on the device delete remote-file                                          Deletes a file on the device print local-file                                            Sends a pdf to the Digital Paper, and opens it immediately watch-print local-folder                                    Watches a folder, and print pdfs on creation/modification in this folder screenshot png-file                                         Takes a PNG screenshot and stores it locally whiteboard [-orientation] [-scalingFactor]                  Shows a projection of the digital paper, refreshed every second, orientation=[portrait|landscape],
+                                                              the scaling factor is a multiplier of the resolution (0.5 by default) whiteboard-html                                             Opens a distribution server with /frontend path feeding the images from the Digital Paper dialog title content button                                 Prints a dialog on the Digital Paper get-owner                                                   Displays the owner's name set-owner owner-name                                        Sets the owner's name wifi-list                                                   Lists all wifi configured on the device wifi-scan                                                   Scans all wifi hotspot available around the device wifi-add                                                    Adds a wifi hotspot (obsolete since the latest firmware) wifi-del                                                    Deletes a wifi hotspot (obsolete since the latest firmware) wifi                                                        Displays the current wifi configured wifi-enable                                                 Enables the wifi network device wifi-disable                                                Disables the wifi network device battery                                                     Shows the battery status informations storage                                                     Shows the storage status informations check-firmware                                              Check if a new firmware version has been published update-firmware [-force] [-dryrun]                          Check for update and update the firmware if needed.
 Will ask for confirmation before triggering the update.
-Use -dryrun to test the process. get url                                 Sends and display a GET request to the Digital Paper mount [mount-point]                     FUSE-mounts the DPT at the specified mount point.
+Use -dryrun to test the process. get url                                                     Sends and displays a GET request to the Digital Paper mount [mount-point]                                         FUSE-mounts the DPT at the specified mount point.
 If not mount point is specified, it will attempt to use the one passed previously insert-note-template name path                              Inserts a new note template from the specified file, with the specified name get-configuration path                                      Saves the system configuration to a local file at <path>
-  set-configuration path                  Send the system configuration from a local file at <path>
+  set-configuration path                                      Sends the system configuration from a local file at <path>
-  root [-dryrun]                          BETA - Roots the device diag fetch remote-path local-path       BETA - Downloads a files from the diagnostic mode, after root.
-See doc/diagnosis_mod_map.md diag exit                               Exits the diagnostic mode (triggers a reboot) unpack pkg target-directory             Unpacks an update pkg file into a data and animation archives adb list-extensions                     Lists all extensions installed on the Digital Paper adb fetch-extension name local-path     Retrieve extension descriptors as returned by dpt adb list-extensions adb setup-extension name component action icon-path Setup an extension (apk intent launcher) for the official app launcher. adb remove-extension name               Removes a user-space extension, do not use to delete offical apps. adb install-apk local-path              Installs an APK and enables it in the launcher help                                    Prints this message
+  root [-dryrun]                                              Roots the device diag fetch remote-path local-path                           Downloads a file from the diagnostic mode, after root.
+See doc/diagnosis_mod_map.md diag exit                                                   Exits the diagnostic mode (triggers a reboot) unpack pkg target-directory                                 Unpacks an update pkg file into a data and animation archives adb list-extensions                                         Lists all extensions installed on the Digital Paper adb fetch-extension name local-path                         Retrieves extension descriptors as returned by dpt adb list-extensions adb setup-extension name component action icon-path         Setup an extension (apk intent launcher) for the official app launcher. adb remove-extension name                                   Removes a user-space extension, do not use to delete offical apps. adb install-apk local-path                                  Installs an APK and enables it in the launcher help                                                        Prints this message

+Disconnected from the target VM, address: '127.0.0.1:40211', transport: 'socket'

+Process finished with exit code 0
 ```

 ### Registering the DPT-RP1